Chipotle looks to hire 15,000 amid continuing labor shortage - Local News 8

 Chipotle’s hiring campaign will feature current employees talking about their career progression within the company, in an effort not only to attract workers but to retain them.

 Chipotle’s Chief Restaurant Officer Scott Boatwright said the hiring push aims to ensure that stores are fully staffed between March and May, Chipotle’s busiest months.
-The company based in Newport Beach, California, also needs employees to meet its growth plans; it’s hoping to double its North American store count to 7,000 over the next several years.
+The Newport Beach, California-based chain also needs employees to meet its growth plans; It wants to double its North American store count to 7,000 over the next several years.